 If the court determines that the child support payment based on the established statutory guidelines are for some reason unjust or inappropriate, the judge retains the discretion to establish his or her own child support obligation, just as long as reasons why the amount ordered is both fair and appropriate are provided.

-- Either party has experienced a change in income by 15% or more
+- There has been a change of income by 15% or more

-Whether you are currently navigating a divorce, are having difficulty arriving at a satisfactory child support agreement with the parent of your child, or need to modify an existing child support arrangement, the experienced divorce lawyers at Jason M. Barbara & Associates, P.C. can assist you.
+Whether you are currently navigating a divorce, experiencing difficulty arriving at a satisfactory child support agreement with the other parent of your child, or need to modify an existing child support arrangement, the experienced Nassau County child support lawyers at Jason M. Barbara & Associates, P.C. can assist you.

 Our firm has provided advice to many clients who seek practical and workable child support payment plans.
 We are adept at identifying income that should be included in the calculation and at finding creative solutions acceptable to all interested parties.